 Professionals pursuing the one-year Master of Forestry degree are interested in acquiring new skills and broadening their perspectives, are people whose career objectives are in the general area of forest management and administration, and wish to fill known voids in their educational backgrounds.
 Admission to this program will be granted by the admissions committee only to individuals who appear to be able to achieve the level of professional competence represented by the Master of Forestry degree in one year of residence work.
 A minimum of one year in residence and eight full courses (24 credits) is required for completion of this program.

 Students in this program are not required to elect any specific courses, or meet any course distribution requirements.
 Participation in all or part of the summer training modules in technical skills is optional.
-Students will be required to elect one-half of their courses in the School of Forestry and Environmental Studies and will have to develop course programs acceptable both to their faculty advisor and to the MF Coordinator.
+Students will be required to elect one-half of their courses in the School of the Environment and will have to develop course programs acceptable both to their faculty advisor and to the MF Committee.
 Deviations from the four full course (12 credit) school requirement that have faculty advisor support can be made only via petition to the curriculum committee.
 The one-year Master of Forestry degree is not accredited by the Society of American Foresters (SAF).

 Master of Forestry Curriculum

 Students are required to choose courses from the lists in each category as indicated below: basic knowledge (biological sciences, physical sciences, social sciences), frameworks and skills, resource management, and professional skills.
 The capstone course is a requirement.